TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/assessment-creation-updates.md

 ### **Can I specify Enterprise Agreement (EA) subscriptions in assessment properties?**
 No, Azure Migrate currently does not support Enterprise Agreement (EA) based offers.
 The workaround is to use a ‘Pay-As-You-Go’ offer and use the ‘Discount’ property to specify any custom discounts that you receive.
 [Learn more](https://docs.microsoft.com/azure/migrate/how-to-modify-assessment) about the configurable properties of an assessment.

+### **I am unable to export the assessment report**
+If you are unable to export the assessment report from the portal, try using the REST API to get a download URL for the assessment report as mentioned in the [document](https://docs.microsoft.com/azure/migrate/troubleshooting-general#i-am-unable-to-export-the-assessment-report).